DBD-research-group/BirdSet/README.md

 > - This accompanying **code** provides comprehensive support tool for data preparation, model training, and evaluation.
 > - Participate in our Hugging Face [leaderboard](https://huggingface.co/spaces/DBD-research-group/BirdSet-Leaderboard) by submitting new results and comparing performance across models.
 > - Access our pre-trained [model checkpoints](https://huggingface.co/collections/DBD-research-group/birdset-dataset-and-models-665ef710a28cbe70dfaa028a) on Hugging Face, ready to fine-tune or evaluate for various tasks.
+> - A Q&A section is included at the end of this README.
+If you have further questions or encounter any issues, please raise an issue.
 <br>

 <div align="center">